nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 e.g. For `add b t/TITLE i/ID ...`, entering `ADD a t/The Great Gatsby i/0125` is invalid

 ### Adding an item
 Add a new item to the catalogue.
-Items can fall under one of four categories: Audio, Books, Magazines, Videos
+Items can fall under one of five categories: Audio, Books, Magazines, Videos and Miscellaneous.

 #### Adding an audio item
-Add a new audio item to the catalogue
+Add a new audio item to the catalogue.

 Format: `add a t/TITLE i/ID a/ARTIST d/DURATION`